praddevops/jenkins-cicid-kubernetes/README.md

 `sudo usermod -aG docker jenkins`

-You would need to loog out and log back in so that your group membership is re-evaluated or type the following command:
+You would need to log out and log back in so that your group membership is re-evaluated or type the following command:

 `su -s jenkins`

-* If you are still getting `Got permission denied while trying to connect to the Docker daemon socket at unix:///var/run/docker.sock: Get http://%2Fvar%2Frun%2Fdocker.sock/v1.40/containers/json: dial unix /var/run/docker.sock: connect: permission denied`, try thr following command
+* If you are still getting `Got permission denied while trying to connect to the Docker daemon socket at unix:///var/run/docker.sock: Get http://%2Fvar%2Frun%2Fdocker.sock/v1.40/containers/json: dial unix /var/run/docker.sock: connect: permission denied`, try the following command

 `sudo chmod 666 /var/run/docker.sock`